Ohtani is unanimous MVP for 4th time in winning NL honor as Judge edges Raleigh for 3rd AL accolade

-Two-way star Shohei Ohtani won his fourth MVP award in a unanimous vote for the National League honor on Thursday and Aaron Judge earned the American League accolade for the third time.
+Considering Ohtani is 31, overtaking Bonds doesn't seem out of the question.
+Especially if it leads to more Fall Classic opportunities.

-Ohtani won a MVP for the third straight year, his second in the NL with the Los Angeles Dodgers after two in the AL with the Los Angeles Angels.
-All four have been unanimous.
+“If I’m playing well as an individual that means I’m helping the team win, so in that sense, hopefully I can end up with a couple more MVPs," Ohtani said through an interpreter.
+“But at the end of the day, it’s all about winning games.”

-Judge became the New York Yankees’ fourth three-time winner, edging Seattle’s Cal Raleigh with 17 first-place votes to 13 for the switch-hitting catcher.
-The vote was the closest for an MVP since the Angels’ Mike Trout topped Houston’s Alex Bregman by 17-13 in 2019.
+In the American League, Aaron Judge became the New York Yankees’ fourth three-time winner, edging Seattle’s Cal Raleigh with 17 first-place votes to 13 for the switch-hitting catcher.
+The vote was the closest for an MVP since the Los Angeles Angels’ Mike Trout topped Houston’s Alex Bregman by 17-13 in 2019.

-Ohtani became just the second player to win at least four MVP awards, trailing only seven by Barry Bonds.
+When asked about his place in MLB and Yankees lore, Judge acknowledged he's in rare company.

-Ohtani won all four of his MVPs in unanimous fashion with all 30 first-place votes.
+“It's tough for me to wrap my head around,” Judge said.
+“It's mind blowing from my side of things, because I play this game to win, I play this game for my teammates, my family, all the fans in New York.”

-Philadelphia Phillies slugger Kyle Schwarber finished second with 23 second-place votes while New York Mets outfielder Juan Soto was third with four.
+Philadelphia Phillies slugger Kyle Schwarber finished second in the NL with 23 second-place votes and New York Mets outfielder Juan Soto was third with four.

 Ohtani hit .282 and led the NL with a 1.014 OPS.
 He also had 55 homers, 102 RBIs and 20 stolen bases.